AI InterviewGoogle Interview WarmupGoogle Interview Warmup discontinuedGoogle Interview Warmup alternativeAI interview practice free

 Alex Chen

 In April 2026, Google quietly retired Interview Warmup, the free practice tool it launched in 2022 as part of its Grow with Google initiative.
 There was no dramatic announcement.
-One day the tool worked; a few weeks later, it redirected users to Gemini Live and Career Dreamer.
+One day the tool worked; a few weeks later, job seekers were being pointed toward broader Google products like Gemini Live and Career Dreamer.

 What Google Interview Warmup Actually Was

 Interview Warmup was a browser-based voice practice tool.
 You picked an industry track — UX design, data analytics, IT support, digital marketing, project management, general — and it presented questions one at a time.
-You spoke your answer aloud, and the tool transcribed it and gave feedback in two forms:
+You spoke your answer aloud, and the tool transcribed it.
+The original Google announcement described three feedback areas: job-related terms, most-used words, and talking points.

 • Talking points: words and phrases from your answer highlighted against a list of common terms for that role